Python-Test-Engineer/UDEMY-WP-AI-COURSE/00_COURSE-2-SETUP.md

 12. Add plugins and test admin and frontenc.

     Add 01, 02, 03 check in Admin and Front end
-    Add 04 but is blank
-    Add 05 add key and do regenerate - check phpMyAdmin
-    - Test API for 'silicone'or 'air fryer' - both FTS and Vector searches have post ids.
-    Add 06
-    - Test FRONT 'chatbot' - rename plugin06

-We will load in PLUGINS 06> as needed.
+We will load in PLUGINS 04+ as needed.